The White Law Group reviews the regulatory history of Royal Alliance Associates.

 November 2018 – Former Royal Alliance advisor Kimberly Kitts reportedly pleaded guilty to charges filed by the U.S. Attorney for the District of Massachusetts, of wire fraud, investment adviser fraud, and aggravated identity theft.
 She was reportedly sentenced to 87 months in prison and ordered to pay $3,085,939 in restitution.

 Kitts allegedly stole $3,000,000 from her clients by purportedly forging their signatures on withdrawal requests from variable annuities, forging signatures to wire funds from client brokerage accounts, and misleading clients into withdrawing funds to make fake tax payments.
 During the course of six years, Kitts purportedly made 82 withdrawals from seven clients’ accounts and allegedly used the money to buy several luxury automobiles and vacations for herself, according to SEC charges.

-If you have concerns regarding investments you purchased through Royal Alliance Associates and would like to speak with a securities attorney, please call The White Law Group at 888-637-5510.
+If you have concerns regarding investments with Royal Alliance Associates now known as Osaic Wealth, please call The White Law Group at 888-637-5510.

 The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm dedicated to helping investors in claims in all 50 states against their financial professional or brokerage firm.
 Since the firm launched in 2010, it has handled over 700 FINRA arbitration cases.

 Our firm represents investors in all types of securities related claims, including claims involving stock fraud, broker misrepresentation, churning, unsuitable investments, selling away, and unauthorized trading, among many others.
 With over 30 years of securities law experience, The White Law Group can help you recover your investment losses.